isacucho/FnMacAssistant/README.md

 3. You should now have an app called FnMacAssistant on your downloads folder.
 Double-click to open it.

 4. Select your desired IPA, and click the _Download IPA_ button to download it. <br>
-(To check the differences between the different IPAs, click [here](https://github.com/isacucho/FnMacAssistant/edit/main/README.md#fnmacassistant).
+(To see the differences between the different IPAs, click [here](https://github.com/isacucho/FnMacAssistant#what-is-the-difference-between-the-various-ipas).)

 5. Go to sideloadly and sideload the downloaded IPA (the IPA will be saved to your _Downloads_ folder.